stardog-union/stardog-blog/content/posts/2017-01-03-how-to-read-query-plans.md

 The former is called _query planning_ (or _query optimization_) and includes all
 steps required to select the most efficient way to execute the query.
 Optimization is a complex computational problem and modern query optimizers can perform highly non-trivial transformations.

 In most cases, how Stardog evaluates a query can only be understood by analyzing the query plan.
 Query plan analysis is also the main tool for investigating performance issues as well as addressing them, in particular, by re-formulating the query to make it more amenable to optimization.

+{{% figure src="/img/love.jpg" class="inliner" %}}

-**Learning how to understand Stardog query plans is a great way to become more adept at writing more performant queries.**
+Learning how to understand Stardog query plans is a great way to become more adept at writing more performant queries.

 ## The "Syntax" of Query Plans